top of page

 Lily's Kitchen is a great example of what we want to see on a pet food label, with fresh chicken and chicken liver as the first ingredients, and at a whopping 70%.

 The carb-loaded potato comes in at number three (21%) with a small amount of herbs, fruit and vegetables.
-The recipe does contain cheese, which isn't great for our lactose-intolerant cats; and cellulose which they struggle to break down.
+The recipe does contain cheese, which isn't great for our lactose-intolerant cats.

 Lily's Kitchen comes with a high price tag due to the fresh meat content, which is rare to see in dry foods.
 Yet there's a catch: if we look at the guaranteed analysis, the overall protein content is only 27%.
 This is an important factor to consider when reading a cat food label.